erasmus-without-paper/ewp-specs-api-omobility-las/endpoints/update.md

 avoided), and both server and client implementers MUST be aware of them.

 In context of this particular API, edit conflicts occur when the receiving HEI attempts to change something, which has been concurrently changed on the sending HEI's servers.
-For example:

- - it tries to approve a version of the LA which is no longer the "latest draft" version,
+For example, it tries to approve a version of the LA which is no longer the latest proposal.
- - etc.

 Some edit conflicts MAY be automatically resolved be the server (the sending HEI), but most won't be.
 They must be detected though.
 For this reason: